odoo/documentation/point_of_sale/advanced/mercury.rst

 =============================================================
-How to accept credit card payments in Odoo POS using Mercury?
+How to accept credit card payments in Twenty20 POS using Mercury?
 =============================================================

 Overview